apostrophecms/uploadfs/README.md

     storage: require('mystorage.js')

 * You may specify an alternate image processing backend via the `image` option.
 Three backends, `imagemagick`, `jimp` and `imagecrunch`, are built in.
 You may also supply an object instead of a string to use your own image processor.
 Just follow the existing `imagemagick.js` file as a model.

+* In backends like Google Cloud Storage and S3, uploadfs finesses the path so that paths with a leading slash like `/foo/bar.txt` behave reasonably and a double slash never appears in the URL.
+For Apostrophe this is a requirement.
+However, if you have your heart set on the double slashes, you can set the `strictPaths` option to `true`.

 ## Extra features for S3: caching, HTTPS, and CDNs